linoxbt/shelby-deploy-magic/README.md

 ## 🛠️ Technical Architecture

 ### Core Components:
-1. **Frontend Control Plane**: Built with Vite, React, and TanStack Router for a high-performance developer experience.
+1. **Frontend Control Plane**: Built with Vite, React, and TanStack Router for a high performance developer experience.
 2. **Identity**: Integrated with **Privy** for secure, multi-method authentication (Google, GitHub, Email, and Wallets).
-3. **Storage Nodes**: Powered by the Shelby Node network for high-availability content delivery.
+3. **Storage Nodes**: Powered by the Shelby Node network for high availability content delivery.
-4. **Registry Contract**: A Move-based smart contract on Aptos that maintains the project-to-hash mapping.
+4. **Registry Contract**: A Move based smart contract on Aptos that maintains the project-to-hash mapping.

 ---